 Fur seals were once hunted to near extinction for their coats.
 The Galapagos Fur Seal is the smallest of the fur seals found in the southern hemisphere, now compare in numbers with the sea lions.
 During the day they hide from the hot equatorial sun in shelves or caves of the rocky lava cliffs.
 At night they feed on squid and fish avoiding the sharks, which are their natural predator.

-The crystal clear water, volcanic bridges, fur seals and sea lions make this a magnificent place for swimming and snorkeling.
+The crystal clear water, volcanic bridges, fur seals and sea lions make this a magnificent place for swimming and snorkelling.

-A wet landing on the large coffee-colored sand beach is just north of the prized fresh water supply that once attracted pirates and whalers.
+A wet landing on the large coffee-coloured sand beach is just north of the prized fresh water supply that once attracted pirates and whalers.

-The trail makes a loop heading over a knob into a sparely forested area then back to the beach.
-Along the way those with a watchful eye may spot a variety of Darwin finches or a vermilion fly catcher.
+The trail makes a loop heading over a knob into a sparsely forested area then back to the beach.
+Along the way, those with a watchful eye may spot a variety of Darwin finches or a vermilion flycatcher.
 Once back at the beach visitors may have the chance to swim or snorkel time permitting.

 In the early 1900’s the volcano on Santiago erupted, lava flowed eastward towards Bartolome.
 Edges of the lava field advance in tongues, hot magma raced ahead, flowing around and eventually engulfing any obstacles in its way.
 The extreme heat created by the flow would cause obstacles like trees to evaporate, leaving behind only an imprint of the life which once existed.

 The Sullivan Bay lava field is a variety of interesting patterns.
 The shapes and textures of trees, which once existed there and hornitos caused when pockets of gas or water trapped under the lava exploded.
-The Sullivan Bay lava is known a panoehoe (Hawaiian for rope).
-This thin-skinned lava’s molten material cools down after an eruption causing the surface materials to buckle creating a rope like appearance. panoehoe lava is rare to the rest of the world, but is common to the volcanoes of Hawaii and the Galapagos Islands.
+The Sullivan Bay lava is known a pahoehoe (Hawaiian for rope).
+This thin-skinned lava’s molten material cools down after an eruption causing the surface materials to buckle creating a rope-like appearance.
+Panoehoe lava is rare to the rest of the world but is common to the volcanoes of Hawaii and the Galapagos Islands.

-In the nearly 100 year since the Sullivan Bay flow only a few plants have managed to take root in this harsh environment.
+In the nearly 100 years since the Sullivan Bay flow, only a few plants have managed to take root in this harsh environment.
 The low-lying mollugo is commonly the first plant to emerge from a bare lava field.
 Together with the lava cactus (brachycereus) found here these plants are evidence of life returning to Sullivan Bay.

 The walk takes approximately an hour to an hour and a half.
 Returning to the shoreline black and white oystercatchers can be seen fishing for crabs and mollusks in the tide pools.

-Around the southern part there is also a nice area with a large rock separated from the mainland by a small channel.
+Around the southern part, there is also a nice area with a large rock separated from the mainland by a small channel.
 The rock has a huge longish overhang where black coral bushes grow.
-There can be current here, so it is not always not be possible to swim around it.
+There can be current here, so it is always not possible to swim around it.
 Just go back and cross over through the small channel.
 Google Earth pictures: Cousin’s Rock

 his small island located just off Sullivan Bay east of Santiago.
 Bartolome, a desolate island with few plants is the most visited and most photographed island in the Galapagos.
 The island consists of an extinct volcano and a variety of red, orange, green, and glistening black volcanic formations.